PnS2018/pns2018.github.com/session_05.md

-We are also going to discuss some technical topics including how to interact with the camera on Raspberry Pi, how to develop a proper Python project, and some additional tips and tricks in solving Machine Learning problems in general.
+We are also going to discuss some technical topics including how to interact with the camera on Raspberry Pi, how to develop a proper Python project, and some additional tips and tricks for solving Machine Learning problems in general.

 ## Work with Pi Camera